ayohana/galactic-age-calculator/src/README.md

 ## Description

-**The back-end of this web application calculates a person's age in solar years of all the planets in our Solar System.** The user will enter their age in years and the back-end logic will return:
+**The back-end of this web application calculates a person's age in solar years of all the planets in our Solar System.** The user will be able to enter their age in years and the back-end logic will return:

 * The user's age in Mercury years (.24 Earth years per 1 Mercury year).
 * The user's age in Venus years (.62 Earth years per 1 Venus year).